WVC 44 -

 jurisdiction of the court must be filed with the county commission

-within three months after the date of first publication or thirty
+within sixty days after the date of first publication or thirty

 days of service of the notice, whichever is later; and

 (10) If the appraisement of the assets of the estate shows the

 value to be $200,000 or less, exclusive of real estate specifically